SummerCash/smart-contracts/README.md

-# rust-smart-contracts
+# smart-contracts
-A few example Rust smart contracts for the SummerCash virtual machine.
+A few example smart contracts for the SummerCash virtual machine.